frohlich/tcpudp-reverse-proxy/README.md

  - [] Escrever o Dockerfile do container do Nginx.
  - [] Escrever o Dockerfile do container do Teamspeak.
  - [] Compose dos serviços e configurações.

+### Traefik
+Verificar a versão 2.0 do Traefik, no milestone está definido o suporte a essa função.